 the recipient was overpaid (the overpayment period).
 For overpayment period information,

-on the SSR you are taking action on, including any notice, collection, transfer, or
+the SSR you are taking action on, including any notice, collection, transfer, or appeal

 For original overpayments of $2,000.00 or less, the FO technician (Claims Specialist

 (CS)/Customer Service Representative (CSR) or higher) selects the applicable overpayment

 disposition decision on the overpayment decision (UOPD) screen in Direct SSR Update.

 The following table lists all possible overpayment decisions found on the UOPD screen